yzjedu/programming-assignment-6-mkmueller27/README.md

 ## Notice

 - **For this assignment you can work in a group of two or three members**
-- Forming a group is totaly upto you
+- Forming a group is totally upto you

 ## Objective